 Non-exchange transactions, in which the District receives value without directly giving equal value in return, include property taxes, grants, and entitlements.
 Under the accrual basis, revenue from property taxes is recognized in the fiscal year for which the taxes are levied.
 Revenue from grants and entitlements is recognized in the fiscal year in which all eligibility requirements have been satisfied.
-Eligibility requirements include timing requirements, which specify the year when the resources are to be used or the fiscal year when use is first permitted; matching requirements, in which the District must provide local resources are provided to the District on a reimbursement basis.
+Eligibility requirements include timing requirements, which specify the year when the resources are to be used or the fiscal year when use is first permitted; matching requirements, in which the District must provide local resources to be used for a specific purpose; and expenditure requirements, in which the resources are provided to the District on a reimbursement basis.
 Under the modified accrual basis, revenue from non-exchange transactions must also be available before it can be recognized.